Answering “Tell Me About Yourself” in a College Interview (With Examples)

 Another contributing factor is UT Austin’s rise in rankings.
 UT Austin holds the number one ranking among public universities in Texas and remains recognized as one of the top thirty colleges in the United States.
 The increasing visibility means more students want to attend.

-No, UT Austin is not test-optional as of the 2025-2026 college application cycle.
+No, UT Austin is no longer a test-optional college as of the 2025-2026 application cycle.
 Students will be required to submit their ACT or SAT scores as part of their college application.

 UT Austin is best known for its Cockrell School of Engineering.
 UT Austin’s engineering program is recognized globally as one of the best in the world and among the top 10 in the United States.